PubNubDevelopers/GettingStarted-Kotlin-SDK-Tutorial/README.md

 1. Enable the Persistence feature for your keyset

-1. Enable the Objects feature for your keyset.
+1. Enable the Objects feature for your keyset.  **Also enable 'user metadata events'**

 1. Copy the Publish and Subscribe keys and paste them into your app as specified in the next step.